sarahfuchi/Data-Science/Prediction (Regression)/README.md

 I used the Random sample consensus (RANSAC) model to generate a prediction.
 The estimation method is an iterative process that takes into account outliers without any significant impact.

+Here are the results for the Robust Regression model:

 ![robust_regression.jpg](/images/house/house8.jpg)

 ## 4.3 Ridge Regression